Therapist Near Me in Washington, D.C. · Dupont Circle Since 2003

 Therapists in Washington DC use various evidence-based approaches—Cognitive Behavioral Therapy, Dialectical Behavior Therapy, EMDR, psychodynamic therapy—depending on your needs.
 What matters most is finding the right therapist: someone whose expertise matches your concerns and with whom you feel comfortable being honest.

-Ready to get started?
 The Therapy Group of DC is located in downtown DC near the Dupont Circle Metro station (south entrance).
-We’re accepting new clients for individual therapy and couples therapy—both in-person and online.
+We’re accepting new clients for individual therapy, couples therapy, and group therapy — both in-person and online therapy throughout Washington DC, Maryland, and Virginia.

-Our licensed therapists work with anxiety, depression, trauma, relationship issues, life transitions, and young adults.
-We use evidence-based approaches, including Psychodynamic Therapy, Cognitive Behavioral Therapy, Trauma-Informed Therapy, and EMDR therapy.
+Our licensed therapists work with anxiety, depression, trauma, relationship challenges, life transitions, and young adults and young professionals navigating the demands of living and working in DC.
+We use evidence-based approaches, including Psychodynamic Therapy, Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Emotionally Focused Therapy for couples, Trauma-Informed Therapy, and EMDR therapy.

 Cost of Therapy and Using Insurance

 Therapy in Washington DC typically costs between $220 and $290 per session.
-According to Fair Health Consumer, the usual and customary rate for a 45-minute session (CPT 90834) is $259 as of 2025.
-This is higher than the national average of roughly $140 per session—DC ranks among the most expensive cities for mental health services in the country.
+According to Fair Health Consumer, the usual and customary rate for a 45-minute session (CPT 90834) is $259 as of 2026.
+This is higher than the national average of roughly $140 per session—DC ranks among the more expensive cities for mental health services in the country.

 The cost of therapy depends on several factors: